-- Uniform Administrative Requirements new circular 2 CFR Part 200- oversight is conducted by various program staff including Project Manager and Community Development team, Business Manager and staff, Compliance Office. - Timeliness of Expenditure- monitored by Community Development and Compliance Office. - Environmental Reviews -completed by Community Development Staff prior to any funds being expended on all CDBG funded projects. - Uniform Relocation Assistance (URA)- The City of Sanford does not currently utilize CDBG for projects which would trigger involuntary displacement of a household, however, in the event of such a project the Community Development and Compliance Office staff would provide oversight to ensure the acquisition is implemented in accordance with HUD Handbook 1378. - MBE/WBE and Section 3 hiring requirements are addressed in the procurement and contracting process.
+- Uniform Administrative Requirements new circular 2 CFR Part 200- oversight is conducted by various program staff including Project Manager and Community Development team, Business Manager and staff, Compliance Office. - Timeliness of Expenditure- monitored by Community Relations and Neighborhood Engagement (CRANE) community development staff. - Environmental Reviews -completed by CRANE Community Development Staff prior to any funds being expended on all CDBG funded projects. - Uniform Relocation Assistance (URA)- The City of Sanford does not currently utilize CDBG for projects which would trigger involuntary displacement of a household, however, in the event of such a project the by Community Relations and Neighborhood Engagement (CRANE) community development staff would provide oversight to ensure the acquisition is implemented in accordance with HUD Handbook 1378. - MBE/WBE and Section 3 hiring requirements are addressed in the procurement and contracting process.
 The encouragement of participation of MBE/WBE and Section 3 business concerns is done through the bidding process.
-The City of Sanford and Seminole County Staff coordinate and provide regular updates on the status of CDBG projects and other City initiatives, and discuss the need for opportunities for minority businesses and efforts to foster increased outreach and participation in CDBG projects.
-The updates are generally provided monthly. - Fair Housing Requirements- Community Development and Compliance staff received training on fair housing requirements during the annual Fair Housing Summit hosted in Orlando, FL; and all applicable policies and procedures incorporate Fair Housing and anti-discrimination policy. - Planning and Reporting- All planning and reporting is conducted in cooperation with the City of Sanford and submitted by Seminole County Community Development and Compliance Office staff.
-Staff from Seminole County coordinate with the City to conduct regular reviews of the IDIS financial system for flags and takes steps to resolve any issues needed to clear any flags.
+The City of Sanford CRANE Staff coordinate and provide regular updates on the status of CDBG projects and other City initiatives, and discuss the need for opportunities for minority businesses and efforts to foster increased outreach and participation in CDBG projects.
+The updates are generally provided monthly. - Fair Housing Requirements- by Community Relations and Neighborhood Engagement (CRANE) community development staff received training on fair housing requirements during the annual Fair Housing Summit hosted in Orlando, FL; and all applicable policies and procedures incorporate Fair Housing and anti-discrimination policy. - Planning and Reporting- All planning and reporting is conducted in cooperation with the City of Sanford by Community Relations and Neighborhood Engagement (CRANE) community development staff.
+CRANE staff conduct regular reviews of the IDIS financial system for flags and takes steps to resolve any issues needed to clear any flags.
 The reviews are generally completed bi-monthly, before and after the drawdown of any funds.